 If you’re new to Netroots Nation, you can get a sense of what the conference is like by checking out our schedule overview.
-Each year our agenda includes:
+Our 2019 agenda will include:

 - 60+ hands-on training sessions

 - A progressive film Screening Series